-- The student initiates a request with the Associate Director and discusses their justification for the desired change and the implications on the student's plan of study (including cost).
+- The student initiates a request with their Academic Advisor and discusses their justification for the desired change and the implications on the student's plan of study (including cost).
 The student is then referred to their current Concentration Coordinator (CC) and faculty advisor (FA) to inform them of their desire to switch.
 This is verified via signatures of the CC and FA on the Concentration Change form (next page). - The student must return the Concentration Change form to the Associate Director along with a revised statement of purpose.
-The student's file is then sent to the CC in the prospective concentration and is evaluated based on that concentration's admission criteria. - If the change is approved, the CC for the new concentration signs the Concentration Change form and returns it to the Associate Director.
+The student's file is then sent to the CC in the prospective concentration and is evaluated based on that concentration's admission criteria and resource availability to support the student. - If the change is approved, the CC for the new concentration signs the Concentration Change form and returns it to the Associate Director.
 The CC then assigns the student a new faculty advisor and informs the student via email. - The Associate Director will update the student's plan of study which the student must have reviewed and signed by their new faculty advisor as soon as possible after being approved for the change.